ZaaidAhmed/To-Do-List/README.md

-# Personal To-Do List
+# To-Do List

-This project is a simple to-do list application for managing personal tasks.
+This project is a simple to-do list application for managing both personal and business tasks.
 It allows users to add, edit, and delete tasks as needed.

 ## Features